How to remove the SIM card in an iPhone or iPad

 - iPad 2/3/4: Along the left side of the iPad, opposite the side that contains the mute switch and volume buttons, near the top

-- iPad Pro/Air/Air2/mini (all generations): On the bottom right side of the iPad, the same side that contains the mute switch and volume buttons
+- iPad 5/6/7/8/9 and iPad Pro/Air/Air2/mini (all generations): On the bottom right side of the iPad, the same side that contains the mute switch and volume buttons

 How to remove the SIM card in an iPhone or iPad